guaychou/indihomeSmsSpammer/README.md

 ## SMS Indihome

 Discalimer:
-**This function create for educational purpose only not offending any of them**
+**This function created for educational purpose only not offending any of them**

 ### How to install :